uuazed/numerapi/README.md

 * `url` (`str`): url of the current dataset

 ## `get_leaderboard`
-retrieves the leaderboard for the given round
+retrieves the leaderboard for the given round and tournament
 ### Parameters
 * `round_num` (`int`, optional, defaults to current round): The round you are interested in.
+* `tournament` (`int`, optional, default: 1) tournament number
 ### Return Values
 * `participants` (`list`): information about all competitors
   * `participants` (`dict`)